Idi Amin: International relations

 Initially, Amin was supported by Western powers such as Israel, West Germany, and, in particular, the United Kingdom.
-During the late 1960s, Obote's move to the left, which included his Common Man's Charter and the nationalisation of 80 British companies, had made the West worried that he would pose a threat to Western capitalist interests in Africa and make Uganda an ally of the Soviet Union.
-Amin, who had served with the King's African Rifles and taken part in Britain's suppression of the Mau Mau uprising prior to Ugandan independence, was known by the British as "intensely loyal to Britain".
+During the late 1960s, Obote's move to the left, which included his Common Man's Charter and the nationalisation of 80 British companies, had made the West worried that he posed a threat to Western capitalist interests in Africa and could make Uganda an ally of the Soviet Union.
+Amin, who had served with the King's African Rifles and taken part in Britain's violent suppression of the Mau Mau uprising prior to Ugandan independence, was known by the British as "intensely loyal".
 This made him an obvious choice as Obote's successor.
-Although some have claimed that Amin was being groomed for power as early as 1966, the plotting by the British and other Western powers began in earnest in 1969, after Obote had begun his nationalization programme.
+Although some have claimed that Amin was being groomed for power as early as 1966, the plotting by the British and other Western powers began in earnest in 1969, after Obote had begun his nationalisation programme.

 Throughout the first year of his presidency, Amin received key military and financial support from the United Kingdom and Israel.
 In July 1971 he visited both countries and asked for advanced military equipment, but the states refused to provide hardware unless the Ugandan government paid for it.
 Amin decided to seek foreign support elsewhere and in February 1972 he visited Libya.
 Amin denounced Zionism, and in return Libyan leader Muammar Gaddafi pledged Uganda an immediate $25 million loan to be followed by more lending from the Libyan–Ugandan Development Bank.
-Over the following months Amin successively removed Israeli military advisers from his government, expelled all other Israeli technicians, and finally broke diplomatic relations.
+Over the following months Amin successively removed Israeli military advisers from his government, expelled all other Israeli technicians, and broke diplomatic relations.
 Gaddafi also mediated a resolution to long-standing Ugandan–Sudanese tensions, with Amin agreeing to stop backing Anyanya rebels in southern Sudan and instead recruit the former guerilla fighters into his army.

+In 1972, Ugandan–Israeli relations dramatically worsened.
+To ally Uganda with Libya, Amin expelled 500 Israelis from Uganda and severed diplomatic ties with Israel.
+Uganda had also owed Israel between $13 million to $18 million that it could not pay.
+Later that year, Amin sent a telegram to UN Secretary-General Kurt Waldheim, Israeli prime minister Golda Meir, and Palestinian leader Yasser Arafat stating that "the Israelis are not people working in the interest of the people of the world".
+He praised the Munich massacre, expressed sympathy with Adolf Hitler, approved of the Holocaust, and envisioned the ethnic cleansing of Jews from the Middle East.
+The United States responded by delaying a US$3 million loan to Uganda.